ducngg/v7/README.md

 ![Demo](assets/v7dict.gif)

 #### AI Mode
-`v7ai` is a GPT-like model with a custom tokenizer only for `v7`, trained on a Vietnamese corpus, based on Andrej Karpathy's [nanoGPT](https://github.com/karpathy/build-nanogpt).
+This mode utilize `v7gpt`: a GPT-like model with a custom tokenizer only for `v7`, trained on a Vietnamese corpus, based on Andrej Karpathy's [nanoGPT](https://github.com/karpathy/build-nanogpt).

 - **Advantages**:
   - Works in any circumstances.